• Menu

 Bus Travel

 Bus travel is excellent in Mexico.
-We travelled all over Mexico using the services of ADO and Primera Plus bus services.
+We travelled all over Mexico using the ADO and Primera Plus bus services.

 Need a hotel close to Guadalajara Airport

-We can recommend staying at the La Villa del Ensueno Boutique hotel which is located close to the airport.
+We recommend staying at the La Villa del Ensueno Boutique hotel located close to the airport.
 You can read our review here.

 Ajijic Mexico